Ticulet/University/README.md

-A simple yet powerful Java application for managing teacher records in educational institutions.
+A simple Java application for managing teacher records in educational institutions.
 This system allows you to add, modify, and delete records for both high school and college teachers.
 Features

 User-friendly Interface: Built with Java AWT for a smooth, desktop-like experience.